navilg/k8senv/README.md

 # [VERB] can be install, use, list or remove
 # [CLIENT] can be kubectl, velero or helm
-# [VERSION] can be any client's version in format v*.*.* or latest or auto (auto is only supported for kubectl install and use subcommands)
+# [VERSION] can be any client's version in format v*.*.* or latest or auto (auto is only supported for kubectl and velero client for install and use subcommands)

 examples:

 k8senv use kubectl v1.23.2
 k8senv install velero v1.8.1
-k8senv install kubectl latest # To install latest available kubectl k8senv install kubectl auto # Automatically detects Kubernetes version from current context and downloads same kubectl version
+k8senv use velero auto # Automatically detects Velero server version from current context and use same velero client version k8senv install kubectl latest # To install latest available kubectl k8senv install kubectl auto # Automatically detects Kubernetes version from current context and downloads same kubectl version
 ```